rkennaway/StPetersburg/README.md

 It is interesting to plot the player's winnings over time for Permuted Pasadena.
 The player seems to be relentlessly losing money, despite the positive expectation.
-This is because 1000 games is not enough for the largest payoffs to be sure of happening.
+This is because 1000 games is not enough for the largest payoffs to be sure of happening at all.
 The player's largest payoff only happens once in 65536 games, and even their smallest positive payoff happens only one time in 512.

 The fat-tailed versions of the games are not discussed in the paper.